flutter/website/tutorials/layout/index.md

 commonly used.
 The intent is to get you up and running as quickly as possible, rather than overwhelm you with a complete list.
-For information on other available widgets, refer to the [Widget Overview](https://flutter.io/widgets/), or use the Search box in the the [API reference docs](https://docs.flutter.io/).
+For information on other available widgets, refer to the [Widget Overview](https://flutter.io/widgets/), or use the Search box in the [API reference docs](https://docs.flutter.io/).
 Also, the widget pages in the API docs often make suggestions about similar widgets that might better suit your needs.